 Our P&I rules

 P&I insurance is available to Owners as well as Charterers.
-If Members require additional cover that is not included under the standard P&I insurance, the Club offers a wide range of additional and tailor-made cover as complements to the basic P&I insurance.
-For more information please contact the Underwriting Department.
+If Members require an additional cover that is not included under the standard P&I insurance, the Club offers a wide range of additional and tailor-made cover as complements to the basic P&I insurance.
+For more information, please contact the Underwriting Department.